By: Greg Staley

 - “We may see increases in individual and corporate energy usage monitoring, time-of-use pricing, use of rolling blackouts, or social pressure to conserve energy.”

-- Despite being regarded as a relatively cleaner energy source, natural gas might no longer be socially acceptable to use in commercial and residential development.”
+- And “despite being regarded as a relatively cleaner energy source, natural gas might no longer be socially acceptable to use in commercial and residential development.”

 “Labour market implications”

-It then goes on to talk about labour market implications.
+The report then goes on to discuss labour market implications of their ideas.

 - “Population distributions may shift towards regions particularly suited to wind and solar energy generation, which could lead to new economic opportunities in rural and coastal areas.

 - Demand for batteries could soar, both for green energy storage and in electric vehicles (EVs).

-I don’t know about you, but I don’t want to live in a reality where the power goes on and off via rolling blackouts in an effort to conserve energy.
+I don’t know about you, but I don’t want to live in a nation where the power goes on and off via rolling blackouts in an effort to conserve energy.
 Green energy isn’t sustainable as it stands currently anyways – just look at the facts.